-Since knowledge is empowerment, we will explain what are the signs of imbalance per constitution from the Ayurvedic point of view, which includes the features of 8 menstrual root disorders which are not related to structural or functional abnormalities.
+Since knowledge is empowerment, we will explain what are the signs of imbalance per constitution from the Ayurvedic point of view.
 Modern medicine does not address or studies menstrual flow in such a detail, and that is why prevention measures for certain issues related to the Arthava (female reproductive system) are not so present.

 8 Menstrual root disorders not related to structural or functional abnormalities:

 1- Vata dosha abnormalities:

 If your blood has the following characteristics you might be facing the influence of the effects from Vata imbalance.
 Is your blood reddish black or bluish in color (like the dry hibiscus flower)?, slimy, dry, frothy, less in quantity with small clots mixed liquid fluids?
 Does it start slowly and with brownish colour, or just at the end becomes brown?
 Under this type, menstruation can be eliminated slowly and with possible perforating type of pain.
 We should not think pain is normal, it is a sweet call for attention.